-Making an appointment is as simple as calling! myHealth offers a wide range of services, and even if the service you need isn’t something we offer, we’ll do our best to recommend a clinic that fits your needs.
+myHealth offers a wide range of services, some of which you can walk in for!
+For a full list of services and whether you need an appointment, visit our services page.
+And remember, even if the service you need isn’t something we offer, we’ll do our best to recommend a clinic that fits your needs.

 As always, if your medical situation is an emergency, please call 911.